 Map Of Ottoman Empire Foundation 1299 – At Its Height 1699

 Founder and first Sultan, Osman Ghazi had inherited a warlike clan from his father Ertuğrul Ghazi.
 He soon converted this clan into a Turkish princedom.
 Sultan Osman leaded his community successfully.
-He had also been a pioneer of Ottoman kings by expanding the boundaries in the direction of the west.
+He had also been a pioneer of Ottoman kings for expanding the boundaries in the direction of the west.

 Ottomans aimed to be the rulers of Europe as well as Asia.
-The Ottoman Princedom officially established in 1299 by the Osman (also known as Othman).
+The Ottoman Princedom officially established in 1299 by the Osman Ghazi (also known as Othman).

 The First Ten Sultans, Rulers, Kings Of Ottoman Empire

-Osman Ghazi, Orhan Ghazi, Murad I, Bayezid I, Mehmed I, Murad II, Mehmed II (The Conqueror), Bayezid II, Selim I (Yavuz), Suleiman I (The Magnificent).
+Osman Ghazi, Orhan Ghazi, Murad I, Bayezid I, Mehmed I, Murad II, Mehmed II (The Conqueror), Bayezid II, Selim I (The Resolute), Suleiman I (The Magnificent).
 These accomplished Sultans ruled the Empire from 1299 to 1566.
 This is the most successful era of Ottoman Empire.
 In other words: The rise of the Ottoman Empire.